|From around the World

 I want to say thankyou with love but the love that I've had has been tinged with pride for so long it doesn't even feel authentic when I say it, it makes me want to cry, but immense gratitude.

 ~Ryan from Sydney 31/10/17

 Greetings from the outside world.
 It's been an interesting couple of days.
 Melanie and I have been having a beautiful time together.
-We both felt heartbroken when we left the commune, and a real sense of loss.
+We both felt heartbroken when we left the Ashram, and a real sense of loss.
 But we've been exploring society with new eyes and it's been an amazing experience.
 The advice of going out and "being the light" was completely inspiring and I feel that's how it's been.
 I've felt such a sense of love and warmth towards people, that I never felt before.
 I want to smile and hug everyone, and I actually enjoy having conversations with strangers (which use to make me feel a bit sick!).
 That's not to say it's all been easy.
 We suffered some serious culture shock, and society now seems so rough and chaotic.
 Hearing people speak in aggressive tones and have arguments has been very odd too.
 There will be tests ahead for me, particularly seeing my family over Christmas and dealing with all that.
-But everything we do we try to remember the sense of openness and love we found at the commune.
-All of you are in our hearts, and we feel such gratitude towards our commune family.
+But everything we do we try to remember the sense of openness and love we found at the Ashram.
+All of you are in our hearts, and we feel such gratitude towards our Ashram family.
 I'll stay in touch.

 ~ Love and blessings,